TCP-Lab/r4tcpl/README.md

 1. Possibly update tests in `.../cmatools/tests/testthat/test-data_exploration.R`.

+1. Possibly update the package version in the `DESCRIPTION` file

 1. Run `devtools::check()` (Remember that all `@examples` will be used as tests in this phase.
 To prevent some of them from being run put them inside a `\dontrun{}` section).